What's PLANERGY?

 3. Invest in the Latest Technology

-By choosing an end-to-end procure-to-pay application like Planergy, you can eliminate many of the issues that often result in late payments including delayed invoice approvals, time-consuming three-way matching, and numerous data entry errors.
+By choosing an end-to-end procure-to-pay application like PLANERGY, you can eliminate many of the issues that often result in late payments including delayed invoice approvals, time-consuming three-way matching, and numerous data entry errors.

 Automation also: